-In order to be an expert in such diverse fields, an art conservator must either apprentice with a master or enroll in a top-notch art conservation program where the latest tools and technology are being taught.
-Here is a sampling of nine art conservation programs around the world where such hands-on knowledge can be obtained.
+In order to be an expert in such diverse fields, an art conservator must either apprentice with a master or enroll in a top-notch art conservation program where the latest tools and technology are taught.
+Here is a sampling of eight art conservation programs around the world where such hands-on knowledge can be obtained.

 What better place to learn art conservation than in Rome, Italy!
-The Istituto Superiore per la Conservazione ed il Restauro (ISCR) is one of two state schools for conservation in Italy and is highly respected for its restoration and conservation projects.
+The Istituto Superiore per la Conservazione ed il Restauro (ISCR) is one of two state schools for conservation in Italy, and is highly respected for its restoration and conservation projects.

-Located in New Orleans, the Tulane School of Architecture Masters of Preservation Studies program is a one-year masters program with courses focusing on History of Architecture in the Americas, Building Preservation, Preservation Technology, Historic Preservation Law Seminar, and Environmental Conservation.
+Located in New Orleans, the Tulane School of Architecture Masters of Preservation Studies program is a one-year masters program with courses focusing on history of architecture in the Americas, building preservation, preservation technology, historic preservation law seminar, and environmental conservation.
 Besides academic course study, an internship is also required.

-The program is based at the Getty Villa in Malibu, which is an educational center and museum focused on ancient cultures and where students work directly with state-of-the-art conservation technology.
+The program is based at the Getty Villa in Malibu, which is an educational center and museum focused on ancient cultures, and where students work directly with state-of-the-art conservation technology.

-The University of Delaware Art Conservation Department offers undergraduate, graduate and post-graduate degrees in art conservation.
+The University of Delaware Art Conservation Department offers undergraduate, graduate, and post-graduate degrees in art conservation.
 Graduate students have access to the Scientific Research and Analysis Laboratory (SRAL) where they learn to use the latest scientific research technology used in art conservation.